furtherun/Introductory-Combinatorics-5ed/c4生成排列和组合ex.md

 ## EX39

 > Let $(J， \le)$ be the partially ordered set with J = {0, 1} and with 0 < 1.
-By  identifying the subsets of a set X of n elements with the n-tuples of 0s and  1s, prove that the partially ordered set $(X, \sube)$ can be identified with the n-fold  direct product
+By  identifying the subsets of a set X of n elements with the n-tuples of 0s and  1s, prove that the partially ordered set $(X, \subseteq)$ can be identified with the n-fold  direct product
 >
 > $$
 > (J, \le) \times (J, \le) \times \cdots \times (J, \le) \text{ (n factors).}